The Meg (soundtrack): Reception

-Zanobard Reviews rated the score 5 out 10 and called it "a little disappointing".
+Zanobard Reviews rated the soundtrack of The Meg with a score 5 out 10, and called it, "a little disappointing".
 He praised the main theme and the unusual instrumentation but complained that the theme was underused.
 He concludes "Gregson-Williams does a fantastic job with the wondrous side of this score, it is just a shame that the rest isn't as good."
-Filmtracks wrote "The Meg strikes you as a score that is far more entertaining than it needed to be, though it won't last very long in memory anyway.
+Filmtracks wrote, "The Meg strikes you as a score that is far more entertaining than it needed to be, though it won't last very long in memory anyway.
 The digital-only release includes no high-resolution download option, a sorry shame given the recording's dynamic specialty instruments.
 Still, if you can forgive the anonymous action and underplayed theme for the humans, there's a decent amount of material to appreciate in this competent work."
-Ben of Soundtrack Universe wrote "The Meg is still a highly entertaining summer action score that is well worth exploring for fans of the genre.
+Ben of Soundtrack Universe wrote, "The Meg is still a highly entertaining summer action score that is well worth exploring for fans of the genre.
 If only we could have gotten one of those great late 90's/early 2000's power anthems to complete the package."
 Demetrios Matheou of Screen International and Todd McCarthy of The Hollywood Reporter called it "thrilling" and "bombastic".
-Chris Bumbray of JoBlo.com wrote "The score by Harry Gregson-Williams is also reliably good."
+Chris Bumbray of JoBlo.com wrote, "The score by Harry Gregson-Williams is also reliably good."